 Author has written 3 stories for Silent Hill, Assassin's Creed, and Clock Tower.

 I am 24 yrs old, my name and location are a need to know basis.
-I am at the moment an electronics assistant at the local Walmart where I live.

 I first began writing back in my freshman year of high school.
 They were short stories based on vampires—a topic I actually cared for at the time—until I discovered Fanfiction.net a few years later.
 Most of them had plots even more cliche than being "sucked into the game", but since then I've been slowly working on becoming more creative with my writing.
 I'm not a professional.
 Nor will I ever claim to be one.
 Everything I have learned over the last five years have come from observing others writing, trial and error, as well as seeking the opinions of my friends.